It is an amino acid found in most proteins and is essential in the human diet.

 In the case of isoleucine, this means including in the diet foods such as eggs, chicken, soy, cottage cheese, milk, piyal seeds, cashews, cereals, etc.

-The importance of diet is particularly important in the case of those suffering from metabolic deficiency disorder (maple syrup urine disease), in order to obtain the minimum levels of isoleucine without consuming too much to avoid the symptoms of the illness.
+The importance of diet is paramount in the case of those suffering from metabolic deficiency disorder (maple syrup urine disease) to obtain the minimum levels of isoleucine without consuming too much to avoid the symptoms of the illness.

 The precision and complex coordination in the universe is revealed in the role of isoleucine in proteins.

-The structure of isoleucine makes it important for the correct folding of proteins, whose functionality depends on the ability to fold in a precise three-dimensional shape.
+The structure of isoleucine makes it essential for the correct folding of proteins, whose functionality depends on the ability to fold in a precise three-dimensional shape.

 The three-letter isoleucine code is Ile, its one-letter code is I, and its systematic name is 2-amino-3-methylpentanoic acid (IUPAC-IUB 1983).